mantidproject/documents/Design/HandlingMovingInstruments.md

 ###Suggestion 2###

 When a data file is loaded, a MD-workspace is created, where each data point is associated with an instrument geometry.
-Note, currently Mantid has limited support for MD-algorithms and no support for the visualisation of such workspaces in instrument view.
+Currently Mantid has limited support for MD-algorithms and no support for the visualisation of such workspaces in instrument view.

 ND: Makes sense if little to no reduction is required, perhaps for use case 2, although the workflow for TAS needs to be investigated to evaluate this.